v12technology/fluxtion/docs/index.md

 ## Developers
 For a quick introduction to programming Fluxtion visit the [hello world](sections/helloworld/helloworld_imperative) examples.

+A [developer workflow document](gettingstarted/developer-workflow) describes the approach integrating Fluxtion into your work cycle

 A series of tutorials are provided that a developer should follow to become familiar with the practical coding of Fluxtion, start with [tutorial 1](sections/gettingstarted/tutorial-1.md).